 It is in our nature to marginalize and distance ourselves from people who seem different from us.
 Consciously I know it’s unjust.
 Yet my actions did not reflect this thought before chatting over coffee with the person mentioned above.

-That said, I think the cure to our unconscious, biased generalizations and categorization of people who are perceived as different from us is to constantly expose ourselves to and interact with a variety of people.
+I think the cure to our unconscious, biased generalizations and categorization of people who are perceived as different from us is to constantly expose ourselves to and interact with a variety of people.
 We may realize in these moments that they are just like you and me.